jdbean/blog-mirror/_posts/2018-11-05-topological-search.md

                 ["b", "a"], ["d", "g"]]
 ```

 As a first step, let's see if we can interpret this data to more naturally visualize it as a graph.
-The each element in the dependencies array represents a directional connection from, for example, task `b` to task `e`.
-While we want to capture this representation programattically in Ruby let's start out by using the DOT graph description language to generate a graph diagram.
+Each element in the dependencies array represents a directional connection from, for example, task `b` to task `e`.
+While we want to capture this representation programattically in our code let's start out by using the DOT graph description language to generate a graph diagram so we can better comprehend the data.
 The graph in this sample input can be described (with some tweaks for aesthetics and clarity) by the following DOT file:

 ```dot
 digraph G {